-These financial statements present the results and financial position of the ACO head office and the twenty-five branches that were in operation in 2010 (2009 - twenty four).
-Certain 2009 comparative figures have been reclassified to conform with 2010 financial statement presentation.
-These reclassifications have no impact on 2009 excess of revenues over expenses previously reported.
+These financial statements represent the results and financial position of the ACO head office and the twenty-five branches that were in operation in 2011 and 2010.

 Revenue recognition

 ACO follows the deferral method of accounting for contributions, including donations and government grants.
 Unrestricted contributions are recognized as revenues in the year received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Contributions explicitly and implicitly restricted by the donor are deferred when received and recognized as revenues in the year in which the related activity takes place and expenses are incurred.